 A simple rule of thumb is that the kayak paddle length should be longer the more significant the kayak you are paddling.

-This allows you to keep your paddling form correct when reaching beyond the kayak’s edges.
-You could lose all the power you get from the paddle when it is in the water.
+This allows you to correct your paddling form when reaching beyond the kayak’s edges.
+You could lose the power you get from the paddle when it is in the water.

 Consider your preferred stroke angle.
 A shorter paddle is better if you are looking for a fast stroke.